civilservicelgbt/civilservicelgbt.github.io/_events/20210223-pride-plague.md

 published: true
 ---

-Join Monica Pearl and another speaker (TBC soon) as they discuss civil movements from the 60s to 80s, chaired by Jonah Coman.
+Join us as we discuss civil movements from the 60s to 80s, chaired by Jonah Coman.

 Speakers will talk about grassroots queer organising in the UK and USA, the intersections between civil rights movements that pushed for equality for women, POC, disabled and queer people, as well as effects of AIDS crisis in the cultural landscape.